jborgers/PMD-jPinpoint-rules/README.md

 Or for rules which are candidates for inclusion into jpinpoint rules, yet need to be validated first.

 - rulesets-merger/src contains RulesetMerger.java for merging jpinpoint-rules with company specific rules.
-You may want to copy rulesets-merger to your company specific rules directory and adjust a few constants at the top to make it work for your company.
+Copy rulesets-merger to your company specific rules directory and adjust a few constants at the top to make it work for your company.

  After building, the merger tool can be run with: